willymcallister/willymcallister.github.io/_articles/inductor-how-it-works.md

 ## First, a little magnetism

 Any wire carrying a current generates a magnetic field in the surrounding region.
 This important fact was discovered by Danish scientist [Hans Christian Ørsted](https://en.wikipedia.org/wiki/Hans_Christian_Oersted) in 1820.
 Up to that time, everyone thought electricity and magnetism were separate things. Ørsted showed they were related, and we call the merged concept *electromagnetism*.

 The red lines in these images represent the magnetic field.
 Here's a single straight wire carrying a current, $i$.
-Whenever there is a current, there are magnetic field lines flowing in circles around the wire.
+Whenever there is a current, there are magnetic field lines flowing in circles in the space around the wire.

 ![](/i/6inductor_straight_wire.svg){: .centered }